GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

 ### Create and configure a Compute Engine instance

-Now you will spin up a Compute Engine instance.
+Now you will start a Compute Engine instance.

 1. Create an instance by running: